MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 **Calculation**:

-How to calculate results per activity properly?
+How do you calculate results per activity properly?
 We don't care about distribution of events among cases.
 All we take into consideration is distribution of events among activities.
 All events in view are grouped according to activity value.
 We have activities 'A', 'B' and 'C'.
 Per each set of events, we calculate result separately - sum of event durations.

 **Result: A = 0:50h; B = 0:40h; C = 3:00h **